NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 # Factbook Intelligence

 What is the difference between intelligence and data?
+-
 This project parses "CIA Factbook" (CIAF) data and attempts to turn some of it into "intelligence".

 Data and algorithms are not technology, they are artifacts of technology.

 Theory of Intelligence
 -
-This is the practice of science.
+This project represents the practice of a science.
 A STEM of journalism and persuasion.
-Most of all it is the art of finding the truth and incorporating it in yourself and accepting when your world view is discovered to be in error.
+Most of all it is the art of finding actual truth, incorporating it in yourself, and accepting when your world view is discovered to be in error.

 Boyd and OODA
 -